 - The Freeborn Shard podcast’s Boromite episode

 The original Pan-Human Concord, the Isorian’s broke off (became a separate shard) when they became infected with biosilicon nanospore.
-As a result, their organic aesthetic is very different and one of the most interesting to be found and they frequently field the Tsan Ra aliens in their forces.
-They are, however, as advanced as the C3 and have access to some unique equipment in both weapons and armour.
+As a result, their organic aesthetic is very different and one of the most interesting to be found and they utilise their former alien enemy, the Tsan, in their forces.
+They are, however, as advanced as the Concord and have access to some unique equipment and capabilities in both weapons, armour and the Tsan Ra aliens.

 At range and general feel, they can be compared to the C3, but are ‘sneakier’ in that the infantry can drop (go Down) when targeted, making them difficult to hit.
 Their snipers, armed with a phase rifle, have a very long range and their drones and heavy equipment are a match for the C3.
-However, despite the similarities, they need a careful hand at the helm, especially with the Tsan Ra (alien) troopers who can be devastating in close combat or when used in support but can be vulnerable if unprotected.
+However, despite the similarities, they need a careful hand at the helm, especially with the Tsan Ra who can be devastating in close combat or when used in support but can be vulnerable if unprotected.

 Choose them for their organic visual appeal, potential for posing awkward questions to the opposition and if you like finesse tactics.

 The Nexus focus: Isorian Senatex